 Upon reading the laws for my state, I realized that since my son was nearly 3 years old, we would not be protected from indecency laws if we needed to nurse while in public.
 I had many emotions, but the one that stands out the most was sadness.
 I was deeply saddened that the state I lived in thought it only necessary to protect mothers who were nursing babies younger than 12 months.
 How would this affect a mother who wasn't entirely comfortable nursing to begin with?
 Would this law affect her decision to nurse beyond one year, or worse, to nurse at all?

 I'm a huge fan of "Be the change you want to see."
 Instead of being astonished and leaving it at that, I decided to take action.
 I began an internet search for history on this particular law and came up with scarce results.
-My next step was to compose a letter to my representatives You can read that letter here
+My next step was to compose a letter to my representatives You can read that letter here.

 I didn't have high hopes.
 I never anticipated a single return email.
 I never expected other moms in my state to respond and write their own letters.
 The response was overwhelming.
 I can only imagine what the Senators and Representatives thought the next morning when they checked their email.